 As a public company, we have significant requirements for enhanced financial reporting and internal controls.
 We have made, and will continue to make, changes to our internal controls and procedures for financial reporting to meet our reporting obligations as a public company.
 The process of maintaining effective internal controls is a continuous effort that requires us to anticipate and react to changes in our business and the economic and regulatory environments and to expend significant resources to maintain a system of internal controls that is adequate to satisfy our reporting obligations as a public company.
 The measures we take may not be sufficient to satisfy our obligations as a public company and if we are unable to maintain appropriate internal financial reporting controls and procedures, it could cause us to fail to meet our reporting obligations on a timely basis, result in material misstatements in our consolidated financial statements and harm our results of operations.
-In addition, we are required, pursuant to Section 404(a) of the Sarbanes-Oxley Act, or Section 404, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting in each annual report on Form 10-K. This assessment includes disclosure of any material weaknesses identified by our management in our internal control over financial reporting are complex and require significant documentation, testing and possible remediation.
+In addition, we are required, pursuant to Section 404(a) of the Sarbanes-Oxley Act, or Section 404, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting in each annual report on Form 10-K. This assessment includes disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
+The rules governing the standards that must be met for our management to assess our internal control over financial reporting are complex and require significant documentation, testing and possible remediation.
 Testing and maintaining internal controls may divert our management's attention from other matters that are important to our business.
 Our independent registered public accounting firm is also required to issue an attestation report on the effectiveness of our internal controls in each annual report on Form 10-K.